 - 1.1.1.
 Notwithstanding the provisions in 1.2 and 1.3, an aircraft in distress shall use any means at its disposal to attract attention, make known its position and obtain help. - 1.1.2.
-The telecommunication transmission procedures for the distress and urgency signals shall be in accordance with Volume II of Annex 10 to the Chicago Convention.
+The telecommunication transmission procedures for the distress and urgency signals shall be in accordance with Part 14.